Hurricane Laura didn’t cause pollution in Louisiana town. It just added to it.

 “It’s close to home,” she said of the gas plant.
 “We’re looking to try to afford to be able to relocate.”

-Bob Bullard, a professor at Texas Southern University and longtime environmental justice activist, said Black and brown populations along the Gulf in Texas face similar dual threats — extreme weather and pollution from the petrochemical industries.
+Bob Bullard, a professor at Texas Southern University and longtime environmental justice activist, said Black and Brown populations along the Gulf in Texas face similar dual threats — extreme weather and pollution from the petrochemical industries.

 If you look at post-Harvey Houston on a map, said Bullard, “communities with large percentages of African Americans were most likely to be flooded.
 That’s not rocket science.
 Any major disaster will hit those same communities . . . created out of Jim Crow segregation and racial redlining stamped into those communities in the 1930s all the way up to the ’60s.”